Why are 5 million acres of Ontario farmland insured under Production Insurance each year?

 - White clover

 - Peace of mind.

 - Affordable coverage that is cost-shared with government.

 - Premiums that are tax deductible as an operating expense.

 - Claim payments that reflect market prices.

 - Individual crop plans that accommodate unique aspects of each insurable crop.

 - Payments that are made within the year the loss occurred (in most cases).

-Production Insurance is part of the suite of programs available under Growing Forward 2.
+Production Insurance is part of the suite of programs available under the Canadian Agricultural Partnership.
 In most plans, producers pay 40 per cent of the total premium cost and none of the administrative cost.
 Together, the federal and provincial governments contribute the other 60 per cent.
 Administrative costs are fully funded by both levels of government.